-Do Builders of Continuing Creation have trust or faith that the processes of G>O>D> will overcome all the prospects of nuclear war, climate change, giant crashing meteors, and the rest?
+Do Builders of Continuing Creation have trust or faith that the Processes of Creating will overcome all the prospects of nuclear war, climate change, giant crashing meteors, and the rest?
 No, “faith” is too strong a word.
 Do we have “hope”?
 No, that word is too desperate.
-What we have is reasoned optimism that the constructive and humanisic aspects of G>O>D> will prevail.
+What we have is reasoned optimism that the constructive and humanistic aspects of Continuing Creation will prevail.

 The Book of Continuing Creation offers the Serenity Prayer (we call it the Serenity Meditation), written by the American Protestant theologian, Reinhold Niebuhr (1892-1971) as the best “short-form” way to deal with Suffering and Evil: